wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (4) In considering an application, each of the joint regulators may have regard, or refer, to, and may rely upon, any relevant information, work, or matter held, or produced, by the other joint regulator.

-    Section 156Z: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156Z: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZA Decision on application